samthebest/dump/sams-scala-tutorial/platonic-programming.md

 Notes:

- - When we wish to test, we can inject a different dispatchers that can call out to test implementations of log
+ - When we wish to test, we can inject different dispatchers that can call out to test implementations of log
  - We are welcome to wrap the body of each `case` statement in another method in another object if it gets too verbose, but note there is no need to enforce a common supertype on this collection of objects since we won't be passing them around.

 ## Variables Outside Functions